marcrleonard/SimpleTimeOffset/readme.md

 ----
 While doing an iot project with micro python, I found that an internet connected device will get the correct time, but micropython would not give you the ability to add a timezone.
 So if you know (or figure out) the proper hourly offset, you can use this library to get the correct time.
 It has no dependencies (except the `new_time` method, so you can easily use in micro python.
+This does not do any other 'fancy' calculations like daylight savings time.

 Example...
 ----------